learn-co-curriculum/dsc-multicollinearity-of-features-lab/README.md

 ## Introduction

-In this lab you'll identify multicollinearity in the Boston Housing dataset.
+In this lab, you'll identify multicollinearity in the Boston Housing dataset.

 ## Objectives
 You will be able to:
-* Plot heatmaps for the predictors of the Boston dataset
+* Create and Interpret a correlation matrix/heatmap and scatter matrix
-* Calculate correlation matrices
+* Identify if variables are exhibiting collinearity

 ## Correlation matrix for the Boston Housing data